luisrock/learndash-next-step/readme.txt

 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-**Next Step for LearnDash is the best way to forward your students from the page where the course link is directly to the next step in the course to be completed.
+**Change course link for enrolled students and forward them direct to the next step in the course to complete.

 == Description ==
-Next Step for LearnDash is the best way to forward your students from the page where the course link is directly to the next step in the course to be completed.
+Change course link for enrolled students and forward them direct to the next step in the course to complete.
+Make enrolled students skip the course front page!

 Main features: